 “To me, art is the tool to make change.
 It’s important that students are engaging with these sorts of issues.
 Any form of revolution takes time, but it’s important it’s there.
 Mine and Priscilla’s works in the exhibition were both an attempt to humanise our relationships.
 We tried to bring people together – it was very important for workers, students, staff and us to share the same space.
 So, our main idea was to build that bridge between different people.
 Any artistic intervention must not be selective, it can’t be aimed at just one type of person.
 You can’t exclude anyone.”

 Fine Art Open Studios

 Mastro’s contribution to the exhibition was one of her Figuras – an ongoing site-specific project.
 Translating literally as “figures”, these works are fabric constructions made out of recycled material and placed in locations around São Paulo and beyond.
-The work is ephemeral in nature, left to deteriorate or to be removed; on occasion Mastro has seen them used by people living on the streets to keep themselves warm.
+The work is ephemeral in nature, left to deteriorate or to be removed.
 She sees them as “figures to fill the void of herself and city, activating life and space”.